susanmarie87/Wild_Boutique/README.md

 Bug 1

-During the beginning of my testing stage, I tried to render a basic hello function.
+Problem: Trying to render a basic hello function. returns this error:
-Initially I was getting a:

 Page not found (404)
 Request Method:	GET